aiondemand/huggingface-connector/README.md

 This package is work in progress.

 - [ ] Automatically publish to DockerHub on release
-- [ ] Add better pre-flight check and error messages
-- [ ] Provide utility for mounting `~/.aiod/config.toml` and passing the client secret
 - [ ] Add tests
 - [ ] ?
 Adding back feature for registering the publications